Optimal extension to Sobolev rough paths: Introduction

 In order to set up a deterministic solution theory consistent with the classical one but covering many interesting examples of stochastic processes, T.~Lyons~\cite{Lyons1998} realized that the driving signal~$X$ needs not only to take values in $\R^d$ but instead in the step-$N$ free nilpotent group $G^N(\mathbb{R}^d)$ (see Subsection~\ref{subsec:Sobolev rough path} for all necessary details), which equals by the Chow--Rashevskii theorem (see, e.g., \cite{Gromov1996}) to the values of step-$N$ signatures of paths with bounded variation, i.e.,

 where the step-$N$ signature of a path~$Z$ of bounded variation is given by

 This led to the notion of rough paths: $\X\colon [0,T]\to G^N(\mathbb{R}^d)$ is called a (weakly geometric) rough path if $\X$ is $\alpha$-H\"older continuous or of finite $1/\alpha$-variation, for $\alpha >1/N$.
 Assuming that the driving signal~$\X$ of the differential equation~\eqref{eq:intro equation} is a rough path, the theory of rough paths initiated by T.~Lyons establishes that~\eqref{eq:intro equation} possesses a unique solution~$Y$ and that the solution map $\X\mapsto Y$ is locally Lipschitz continuous.
-In the area of stochastic analysis this solution map is then often called It\^o--Lyons map.
+In the area of stochastic analysis this solution map is then often called It{\^o}--Lyons map.
 For more details about rough path theory we refer the interested reader to the introductory textbooks~\cite{Lyons2007,Lejay2009,Friz2010,Friz2014}.

 This immediately raises the question whether every $\R^d$-valued path~$X$ can be lifted to a weakly geometric rough path~$\X$ in the sense that the projection of $\X$ onto the path-level is $X$.
 Of course, for sufficiently regular paths this can easily be achieved by, e.g., Young integration \cite{Young1936}, but in general this question becomes rather challenging.
 The first affirmative answer was given by Lyons and Victoir~\cite{Lyons2007a}.
-They show, in particular, that an $\R^d$-valued H\"older continuous path can always be lifted to a H\"older continuous rough path, which then immediately extends to $p$-variation by a re-parameterization argument.
-While this approach is based on the axiom of choice, whence it is not constructive, an explicit approach based on so-called Fourier normal ordering was developed by J.~Unterberger~\cite{Unterberger2010}.
-The latter approach is in a related spirit to the one relying on Hairer's regularity structures~\cite[Section~13]{Friz2014}, see also \cite{Brault2019}.
-Very recently, Tapia and Zambotti~\cite{Tapia2020} generalized Lyons--Victoir extension theorem to the case of anisotropic H\"older continuous paths, i.e., allowing each component to have a different regularity.
+They show, in particular, that an $\R^d$-valued H{\"o}lder continuous path can always be lifted to a H{\"o}lder continuous rough path, which then immediately extends to $p$-variation by a re-parameterization argument.
+While the approach of Lyons and Victoir is non-constructive, an explicit approach based on so-called Fourier normal ordering was developed by J.~Unterberger~\cite{Unterberger2010}.
+The latter approach is in a related spirit to the one relying on Hairer's regularity structures~\cite[Section~13]{Friz2014}, see also \cite{Brault2019,Liu2021b}.
+Recently, Tapia and Zambotti~\cite{Tapia2020} generalized Lyons--Victoir extension theorem to the case of anisotropic H{\"o}lder continuous paths, i.e., allowing each component to have a different regularity.
 They provide a constructive version of Lyons--Victoir approach by using an explicit form of the Baker--Campbell--Hausdorff formula.
 Applications of these extension theorems for rough paths can be found in, e.g., \cite{Qian2011,Cass2015}.